swup/fragment-plugin/README.md

 #### `rule.scroll`

-Optional, Type: `boolean | string` – By default, scrolling will be disabled for fragment visits.
+Optional, Type: `ScrollPredicate | boolean | string` – By default, scrolling will be disabled for fragment visits.
 Using this option, you can re-enable it for selected visits:

 - `true` will scroll to the top
 - `'#my-element'` will scroll to the first element matching the selector
+- A callback function receiving the current [visit](https://swup.js.org/visit/) object, returning a `boolean` or a `string` selector

 #### `rule.focus`